Central Park jogger case: Lives of the Exonerated Five

-After his release, Kharey Wise changed his first name to Korey; he found work as a construction worker and, for a time, as an office cleaner for Reverend Al Sharpton.
+After his release, Wise changed his first name to Korey; he found work as a construction worker and, for a time, as an office cleaner for Reverend Al Sharpton.
 Wise remained in New York City, where he works as a speaker and justice reform activist.
 He donated $190,000 of his 2014 settlement to the chapter of the Innocence Project at the University of Colorado Law School, to aid other wrongfully convicted people to gain exoneration; they renamed the project in his honor as the Korey Wise Innocence Project.

+The Five made the news in late March and early April 2023, after Trump was indicted on felony charges of falsifying business records in an alleged hush money payment scheme and cover-up before the 2016 presidential election.
+Salaam issued a one-word statement: "Karma".
+He reminded the world that Trump never apologized for the misdirected vengeance and ran a full-page ad in the New York Times with the headline text, "Bring back justice & fairness.
+Build a brighter future for Harlem!"
+Raymond Santana, on social media, urged for people to "never forget" Trump's actions.
+Rev. Al Sharpton noted the irony of both trials taking place in the same downtown Manhattan courthouse building: "what goes around comes around."

+During a presidential debate on September 10, 2024, Trump falsely said the Five had initially pleaded guilty to the assault before changing their pleas (actually some of them had confessed but recanted before entering any official plea); Trump also described during the debate his viewpoint at the time of those events: "I said, 'well, if they pled guilty they badly hurt a person, killed a person ultimately….'"
+Doctors predicted the victim might ultimately die of her injuries, but she survived.
+On October 21, the Five sued Trump for defamation in federal court in Philadelphia, where he had made the allegedly defamatory statements.

 Legislative and other justice reforms

-Because of the great publicity surrounding the case, the exoneration of the Central Park Five highlighted the issue of false confession.
+Because of the great publicity surrounding the case, the vacated conviction of Antron McCray, Kevin Richardson, Yusef Salaam, Raymond Santana, and Korey Wise highlighted the issue of false confessions.
 The issue of false confessions has become a major topic of study and efforts at criminal justice reform, particularly for juveniles.
 Juveniles have been found to make false confessions and guilty pleas at a much higher rate than adults.